MANJUNATHH49/Cook-Verse-UI-UX/README.md

   # Cook_Verse

   This is a code bundle for Cook_Verse.
-The original project is available at https://www.figma.com/design/DXHV4vLWCyiMNqgbyudfgr/Cook_Verse.
+The original project is available at GitHub

   ## Running the code